Turkey Corn Chowder

 Gluten Free Living – 2016

-I made this recipe gluten free–and since it only calls for one tablespoon of flour, that was easy enough to do.
-It’s not low in calories since it uses both bacon and cream, but if you’re looking for a dynamite way to use up leftover turkey, this is it!
+This recipe is naturally gluten free since it’s thickened by corn and half-and-half.
+It’s not low in calories since it uses both bacon and cream.
+But if you’re looking for a dynamite way to use up leftover turkey, this is it!

 Turkey Corn Chowder is one of the best soups you’ll ever eat!
 The combination of flavors is amazing.